TanStack/table/docs/api/useTable.md

   - The corresponding row object for this cell
 - `value: any`
   - The **resolved** value for this cell.
   - By default, this value is displayed on the table via the default `Cell` renderer.
-To override the way a cell displays
+To override the way a cell displays override the [Cell](#column-object-cell) property of the column object.
 - `getCellProps: Function(?props)`
   - **Required**
   - This function is used to resolve any props needed for this cell.